7Ji/ampart/README.md

     data               6c00000( 108.00M) 1cb400000(   7.18G)     4
     ==============================================================
-    Disk size totalling 7818182656 (7.28G) according to partition table Re-opening input path '/dev/mmcblk0' to write new patition table...
+    Disk size totalling 7818182656 (7.28G) according to partition table Oopening '/dev/mmcblk0' as read/append to write new patition table...
     Notice: Seeking 37748736 (36.00M) (offset of reserved partition) into disk
     Warning: input is a whole emmc disk, checking if we should copy the env partition as the env partition may be moved Offset of the env partition has changed, copying content of it...